vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 ## To restore

-Regardless of how volumes are discovered for backup using restic, the process of restoring remains the same.
+Regardless of how volumes are discovered for backup using Restic, the process of restoring remains the same.

 1. Restore from your Velero backup: